 Are you ready to be a first-time homebuyer?

-Find out the key questions to ask yourself when deciding whether to buy your first property.
+If you're an aspiring first-time homebuyer, find out the key questions to ask yourself before looking for your first home.

 For obvious reasons it's better if your property increases, rather than decreases, in value after you've bought it.
-Unfortunately, the market can be hard to predict: at a national level, prices are climbing again after the recession, but the local picture can be very different, with markets sometimes behaving differently street by street.
+Unfortunately, the market can be hard to predict with markets sometimes behaving differently street by street.

 Ideally, you should try to buy at a time when prices are low but showing signs of rising.
 Talk to local estate agents and look at sold prices on the Land Registry website to get an idea of what's happening in your area.